disa-lab/SynLogPlus/README.md

 │   ├── old_benchmark/
 │   ├── Log3T/      # contains the modified source code of Log3T
-│   ├── LogPPT/     # contains the modified source code of LogPPT │   ├── LLMParser/  # contains the modified source code of LLMParser │   ├── UniParser/  # contains the source code of implemented UniParser │   └── SynLogPlus/ # contains the source code of SynLogPlus
+│   ├── LogPPT/     # contains the modified source code of LogPPT │   ├── LILAC/      # contains the source code of LILAC │   ├── LLMParser/  # contains the modified source code of LLMParser │   ├── UniParser/  # contains the source code of implemented UniParser │   └── SynLogPlus/ # contains the source code of SynLogPlus